Lo-GR/brewery-tracker/README.md

 ---

 ## _Known Bugs_ 🩹
-* The volume bar on the keg list needs to "reset" when leaving and coming back to the page.
+* The volume bar has broken from last build.
+To Research

 ---